 Taiwan has the fastest internet connection in the world with 85.02 MB/s (megabit per second).

-South Korea has the fastest mobile internet speed at 52.4 MB/s.
+South Korea, meanwhile, has the fastest mobile internet speed at 52.4 MB/s.

 There is a hacker attack every 39 seconds.
 The victim unknowingly runs a maliciously injected script that is executed by a trusted web application.
 Criminals steal the user’s data or even modify the application.
 So to stay safe we should always read the information carefully and double-check everything before we “click”.

-Have we missed any interesting or fun facts about the internet?
-Share them here in the comments section below!
+Do you know any fun facts about the internet?
+Share them in the comments section below!